Builsa South (Ghana parliament constituency): 1.5 Economy

 1.5.1 Economic Activities/Potentials This section looks at the economic activities carried out in the district.
 It intends to highlight the opportunities in the various sectors of the district's economy.
 The agricultural sector employs about 96.0 percent of the population.
 It is well noted as the food basket of the region cultivating crops such as maize, millet, soya beans, beans, groundnut, and rice among others in commercial quantities.
 The district has vast arable land for investment in agricultural production.

 1.5.2 Social Infrastructure

 There are a number of social infrastructure that can be found in the district.
 Some of them are the Senior High School, seventeen Junior High Schools, twenty-eight Primary Schools and twenty-seven kindergartens.
 The district can boost of a health centre and twelve Community Based Health Planning Services (CHPS) compounds.
 We cannot discuss issues on social infrastructure without mentioning telecommunication facilities.
-There are communication network in the district which includes MTN, Vodafone, Tigo and Airtel.
+There are communication network in the district which includes MTN, Telecel, and AT.
 There is also a Community Bank and a mobile money transfer centre in the district.